MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/index.md

 Click **Save** to proceed to **Store listing** section.

-## Add Store listings information for your extension
+## Step 5: Add Store listings information for your extension

 This is the information that customers will see when viewing your extension’s listing in the Microsoft Store.
 Many of the fields in a Store listing are optional, but we suggest providing as much information as possible to make your listing stand out.
-The minimum required for the Store listings step to be considered complete is a **text description, extension logo and small promotional tile** in each language mentioned in your extension package.
+The minimum required for the Store listings step to be considered complete is the **text description, extension logo and small promotional tile** in each language mentioned in your extension package.

 ### Store listing languages